Loading

 Fragrances in Skincare

-The biggest problem about the adding of fragrances to skincare products is that products doesn’t show all the ingredients that go into formulating the fragrance.
-In the U.S., companies can simply list their fragrance and flavour ingredients as ‘Fragrance’ or ‘Flavor’ under Food and Drug Administration (FDA) regulations.
+The biggest problem about the addition of fragrances to skincare products is that products doesn’t show all the ingredients that go into formulating the fragrance.
+In the U.S., companies can simply list their fragrance and flavor ingredients as ‘Fragrance’ or ‘Flavor’ under Food and Drug Administration (FDA) regulations.

 The Argument Against Fragrances in Skincare